cncontentdesign/pm-final-project/04-roadmap/prd-and-prototype.md

 Driver acknowledgement — one-tap "Got it" - moved to SHould.
 Cross-platform lock-screen action APIs can be brittle.
 Acknowledge on Open is a cheaper/more reliable substitute

 ## Generate your Simplified PRD
-- **One thing my PRD makes explicit that a vague brief would have missed:** My PRD makes explicit that the alert is not adequate/complete/MVP without a confirmed acknowledgement the dispatcher can see on the board.
-The moment of misery isn't the missing notification, it's that the dispatcher can't trust the change has been seen by the driver, so they go to WhatsApp to verify.
+- **One thing my PRD makes explicit that a vague brief would have missed:** My PRD makes explicit that the alert is not adequate/complete/MVP without a confirmed acknowledgement the Coordinator can see on the board.
+The moment of misery isn't the missing notification, it's that the Coordinator can't trust the change has been seen by the driver, so they go to WhatsApp to verify.

 ## Prompt-to-prototype sprint
 - **Where did the prototype reveal a gap in my PRD logic? (what I had to update):** My "amber = not acknowledged" state didn't work on screen — you can't tell a 10-second wait from a 10-minute one, which is the whole point.
 With more prompts / dev time we would need to add a time since sent or age to each alert.
 A time signal here is a Must.